MustafaShehata/todo-app/README.md

 # TODO APP

 ## Objective
-practice on localStorage in javascript enter and save a item in local storage and you can also delete it
+Practice on localStorage in javascript enter and save a item in local storage and you can also delete it